 Who Can File a Wrongful Death Action in Georgia?

-Although you may want to start your Covington, GA wrongful death lawsuit now, you must find out if you are eligible to proceed.
-Only specific parties have the right to pursue wrongful death actions on the decedent’s behalf under the law, as O.C.G.A.
-51-4-2 shows.
+Although you may want to start your Covington, GA, wrongful death lawsuit right now, it’s important for you to find out if you’re eligible to proceed.
+Only specific parties have the right to pursue wrongful death actions on the decedent’s behalf under the law, according to O.C.G.A. § 51-4-2.
 Below are the family members, in order, who can pursue a wrongful death action in Covington, Georgia:

 - The decedent’s surviving spouse